 Legal Sports Betting in New York Update

-New York has been feeling plenty of pressure to legalize sports betting.
-Neighboring New Jersey made sports betting legal in on June 14, and accepted its first sports bet at Monmouth Park and later at the Borgata in Atlantic City.
-Just across the bridge from New York City, The Meadowlands, in partnership with Paddy Power Betfair and FanDuel, will open for sports betting on July 14.
-In addition, further south, Delaware on June 5 became the first state outside of Nevada to accept a single-game sports bet, and in late June Rhode Island made sports betting legal.
+New York lawmakers have been feeling almost constant pressure to legalize sports betting since PASPA was overturned, as New Jersey became one of the first states to launch legal sports betting.
+The Garden State made sports betting legal in on June 14, 2018, and accepted its first sports bet at Monmouth Park and later at the Borgata in Atlantic City.
+Just across the bridge from New York City, The Meadowlands, in partnership with Paddy Power Betfair and FanDuel, opened for sports betting in July 2018.

 Lawmakers are also exploring ways to make sports betting legal for all gambling facilities via constitutional amendment, but given the structure that exists in New York, the soonest a referendum could be placed on the ballot would be in the fall of 2019.